 Don't use purple food gels or colorings as they tend to create a darker, almost black color that isn't close to the paler shades of lavender.

-Why?
+Why is it not naturally purple?
 When thinking of lavender flowers and syrup, you'll instantly have a purple image in your head.
 Yet, that only applies to the flowers, not the syrup.

 Variations of Lavender Simple Syrup